Autodesk/synthesis/tutorials/Multiplayer.md

 - Just like in Singleplayer, Match Mode will keep track of scores, time remaining, and penalties.
 - Any user can start a match and it will also be started for all other users in the room.

-## Video Walkthrough

-Watch the video below to walk through starting a multiplayer session in Synthesis.

 ## Need More Help?

 If you need help with anything regarding Synthesis or it's related features please reach out through our